Chronic/Pain Conditions >> Irritable Bowel Syndrome

 About 1 in 6 people in the U.S. have symptoms of IBS.
 It is the most common intestinal problem that causes patients to be referred to a bowel specialist (gastroenterologist).

-The goal of treatment from a Medical perspective is to relieve symptoms.
+The goal of treatment from a Medical perspective is to relieve symptoms by suppressing them with the use of prescription medication.
+You may be recommended more than one medication at a time during your treatment.
 This will not help to improve your condition.
 They will offer you the opportunity to try different medications to relieve your symptoms and help you manage your condition.
 Unfortunately, being tied to a medication or medications does not allow for you to ever overcome the condition.
 With medications come harmful side-effects and this should always be considered before starting any treatment.

 Signs and tests

 Most of the time, your doctor can diagnose IBS based on your symptoms, with few or no tests.
-Eating a lactose-free diet for 2 weeks may help the doctor check for a possible lactase deficiency.
+Eating a lactose-free diet for 2 weeks may help the doctor determine if you are lactose-intolerant and if you have a possible lactase deficiency.
 There is however, no test to diagnose IBS.

 Tests may be done to rule out other problems:

-CBC with a differential to look at the WBC's and their fractions
+CBC with a differential to look at the WBC's and their fractions.
+This will tell if you have an underlying infection if the numbers are elevated.

 Blood tests to see if you have celiac disease or a low blood count (anemia)